-Summary of Recent Allocations and Status of the 2010 Allocation:
+Summary of Recent Allocations and Status of the 2012 Allocation:

-In 2007, only 149 unit approvals were counted against the 256 permit allocation, resulting in a carryover to 2008 of 107 permits.
+In 2007, 149 unit approvals were counted against the 256 permit allocation, resulting in a carryover to 2008 of 107 permits.
 In 2008, only 32 unit approvals were counted against the 257 permit allocation, resulting in a carryover to 2009 of 225 permits.
-In 2009, only 38 unit approvals were counted against the 258 permit allocation, resulting in a carryover to 2010 of 220 permits.
-Carryover figures since 1992, when affordable units were exempted from the allocation, have shown that demand has never come near to meeting the total number of permits allocated.
-The following chart illustrates this:
+In 2009, continuing the slow down, only 38 unit approvals were counted against the 258 permit allocation, resulting in a carryover to 2010 of 220 permits.
+In 2010, permit activity hit its lowest point, with only 29 unit approvals counted against the 260 permit allocation.
+In 2011, there was an only very slight uptick to 34 unit approvals, resulting in a carryover to 2012 of 225 permits.
+Carryover figures since 1992, when affordable units were exempted from the allocation, have shown that demand has never come near to meeting the total number of permits allocated, as the following chart illustrates